AdamAndreatta/MicroserviceA/README.md

 recipe_req = recipe_context.socket(zmq.REQ) #create socket for making requests
 recipe_req.connect('tcp://localhost:5555')  #connect to the port where the service is listening for your request

-#turn values take from function parameter turn them into values to be passed
+#turn values taken from function parameter turn them into values to be passed
 val1 = ingredient
 val2 = convert_to